bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 * the young
   the elderly
-The elderly should share their experience to the young.
+The elderly should share their experiences with the young.